 The same requirements as those for the B.A. except that no courses in foreign language are required.
-In lieu of the foreign language requirement, students must meet the requirements of a second major.
+In lieu of the foreign language requirement, students must either meet the requirements of a second major or take 9 hours of additional approved communication electives.

-Public Relations Communication Major - B.S.
+Organizational and Strategic Communication Major - B.S.
 Degree

 The same requirements as those for the B.A. except that no courses in foreign language are required.
-In lieu of the foreign language requirement, students must meet the requirements of a second major.
+In lieu of the foreign language requirement, students must either meet the requirements of a second major or take 9 hours of additional approved communication electives.